Light-Wizzard/RealityApplication/README.md

 # Reality Application

-AR/VR Reality for Web, Desktop, Mobile, and beyond
+Reality is seen without devices, but there are two types of hardware, that can display Alternate Realities, one is Arguments Reality or AR, and the other is Virtual Reality or VR, this is about designing Hardware and Software that works for both types of realities, including Reality.

-There are two types of hardware displaying alternate realities, one is Arguments Reality or AR, and the other is Virtual Reality or VR.
+AR/VR Reality, plus Reality for Web, Desktop, Mobile, and beyond

 This Repository aims to develop one application that will work in multiple Realities.